Last updated on July 2, 2023 by Wandering our World

 As such, state authorities ask dispersed campers to only build fires in a grill, fireplace, or a campfire ring in a campground.
 Specifically they discourage building a new fire ring when primitive camping due to the risk of wildfires.
 Also you must never use alive wood to fuel a fire, but rather use wood that is on the ground or dead.

 Instead of building campfires, state authorities prefer campers to use stoves as they greatly reduce the risk of wildfires.
 We’d recommend using a storm cooker with you for cooking.
 They tend to be safe, and are often fine to use – but you should check local laws first.
 We believe the best ones on the market are Trangia storm cookers.

-If you are set on having a campfire in an are where it is allowed, then do everything you can to minimize wildfire risk.
-We recommend to:
+If you are having a campfire in an are where it is allowed, then do everything you can to minimize wildfire risk: